oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/develop-application/develop-application.md

 ![](images/17.png)
 ![](images/18.png)

->The class has only one method *getAllGreetings* which returns a list with greetings in different languages.
-While copying the code, be sure to add the necessary package name on top of class.
+>**IMPORTANT**: The class has only one method *getAllGreetings* which returns a list with greetings in different languages.
+While copying the code, be sure to *add the necessary package name* on top of class as shown in screenshot above.

-**Replace** the placeholder in the package definition on the first line with **your username**, like the path you had to enter to get to this directory!

 Press Esc and then :wq to save the changes.